Arthur E. Brown Jr.

-Arthur Edmon Brown Jr. (born 21 November 1929) is a retired four-star general of the United States Army who served as Vice Chief of Staff (VCSA) from 1987 to 1989.
+Arthur Edmon Brown Jr. (born 21 November 1929) is a retired American general who served as the 20th vice chief of staff of the United States Army from 1987 to 1989.
+He was previously the director of the Army Staff from 1983 to 1987.

 Military career

 Brown was born on 21 November 1929, in Manila, Philippines, the son of an Army dental surgeon.
 After graduating from high school, he attended the University of Alabama for two years before being accepted to West Point.
 He graduated from the United States Military Academy in 1953 and was commissioned in the infantry, and also married the former Jerry Cook immediately upon graduation.

 After graduating from Airborne and Ranger School, he was assigned as a rifle platoon leader with the 508th Airborne Regimental Combat Team.
-He was a company commander in the 60th Infantry Regiment, He went to Vietnam with the Military Advisory Assistance Group-Vietnam from 1962 to 1963, receiving the Combat Infantryman Badge, Bronze Star, and an Army Commendation Medal with "V" device.
+He was a company commander in the 60th Infantry Regiment from 1954 to 1956.
+In 1962, he graduated from the United States Army Command and General Staff College.
+He went to Vietnam with the Military Advisory Assistance Group-Vietnam from 1962 to 1963, receiving the Combat Infantryman Badge, Bronze Star, and an Army Commendation Medal with "V" device.

 Upon returning to the U.S. he attended the University of Pittsburgh and earned a master's degree in public and international affairs in 1964, and then was assigned to the Directorate of Plans, Army Combat Development Command, and awarded a Legion of Merit for his work on the Assessment of Combat Effectiveness Study and the Dynamics of Firepower and Maneuver Study, as well as for his efforts as a member of the Pacification Role in Vietnam Study Group and his work with the Institute of Land Combat.
 He served as executive officer to the U.S. Representative, NATO Military Committee in Belgium, from 1967 to 1968, earning a Joint Service Commendation Medal.

 He graduated from the Army War College and returned to Vietnam in 1969 for a second tour, commanding the 1st Battalion, 52nd Infantry Regiment of the Americal Division and serving as an advisor to the 9th Infantry Division, Army of the Republic of Vietnam.
 While commanding the battalion he was awarded the Silver Star, the Bronze Star Medal with "V" device, the Legion of Merit, the Distinguished Flying Cross, and the Air Medal.